3and4/Leither/doc/GongShi-en.md

 Information of system account is public, but regular user account is private and cannot be inquired by 3rd party.
 However authenticity of account information that user chooses to demonstrate can be verified by checking the synopsis recorded in public ledger.
 The truthfulness of synopsis can be confirmed by checking synopsis of child branches.
 ### VII.
 Privacy and Transaction Security
 #### 7.1 Privacy and Consensus
-**Conflict**
+**Dilemma of Transparency**
 In traditional block-chain, consensus is based on transparency.
 If account information is hidden, there is no way to confirm the legitimacy of a transaction.
 The buyer might overspend.
-**Solution**

 For parties not involved in a transaction, the purpose of knowledge of the transaction is more likely to avoid potential harm of ignorance, rather than voyeurism.
 If a proper balance of translucency can be reached, there is no need for the others to know the detail of a deal.
 **Premise and Principles**
-The premise and principles for anonymity is that the parties involved in a deal and those not do not harm each other.
+The premise and principles for anonymity is that trading parties in a deal and the third parties do not harm each other.
 #### 7.2 Transaction Security
 Based on not-be-a-sucker principle, it is necessary to make every member of an organization believes a deal is legal.
 #### 7.2.1 Safety Conditions
 Legal transaction must meet the following conditions.
 + Truthful intention
-The deal is confirm by both parties.
+The deal is confirmed by both parties.
-+ True deal
++ Real deal
 The seller has sufficient goods to trade.
 Fund transferred cannot be negative.
 No negative account after the transaction.
 + Balanced Account
 Without system reward, the overall account balance does not change after a transaction.
-System reward can be counted as a transfer from organization to users, therefore total account balance still does not change.
+If system reward is counted as a transfer from organization to users, total account balance still does not change.
 #### 7.2.2 Safety Analysis
 + Traders' responsibility
 The seller will strictly check the safety conditions above, otherwise it will not receive the fund.
 The buyer will also double check the parameters and procedure of the transaction, for illegal deal will be punished by the organization.
 + Other users within the same group
-The other users need to check if there is any fake transaction or account balance issue of trading account, in order to protect themselves from collateral damage.
+The other users need to check if there is any fake transaction or account balance issue of the trading accounts, in order to protect themselves from collateral damage.
 + Other node groups
 Any node group that does not include a trading user only need to verify there is no fake deal or account balance issue within the node group that does include a trading user.